tatianegercina/FinTech/01-Lesson-Plans/03-Python/3/LessonPlan.md

 **File:** [file_io.py](Activities/07-Ins_File_IO/Solved/file_io.py)

-Begin your discussion of file I/O with the following introduction.
+Begin your discussion of file I/O, or file inputs and outputs, with the following introduction.

 * Data will not (and should not) always be hard-coded within a Python file.
 Often, data is saved within a file and accessed externally in order to perform some kind of data manipulation or analysis.